Ekenned/PhenoBench/README.md

 2. Improved confidence in your work and claims by integration of your findings with the results of other reports.
 3. A useful mechanism to demonstrate why your phenotyping approach is valid and/or superior in your context to a publicly available baseline.

-PhenoBench is written in Python 3.x, and requires some python scientific computing libraries (see requiements.txt and installation instructions).
+PhenoBench is written in Python 3.x, and requires some python scientific computing libraries (see requirements.txt and installation instructions).
 An R implementation will be developed at a later date depending on feedback and requests.

 **Quick Start Instructions**

 1. Install [Anaconda](https://www.anaconda.com/download/?lang=en-us) for Python 3.x.
-2. Open Anaconda Navigator, go to Environments, create a new environment, open and activate its terminal, and run "conda install --file requirements.txt"
+2. Open Anaconda Navigator, go to Environments, create a new environment, open and activate its terminal, and run

+"conda install -c conda-forge --yes --file requirements.txt"

 3. Download the Github desktop client.
 Clone the master branch (also see *Git Convention*).
 4. Open Spyder or a python terminal.
 Navigate to the PhenoBench home directory (github/PhenoBench) and run the getting started script.